DavidTurland/tolerant-toposort/README.md

 ```

 ## Less Simple
 A more complicated graph with Item 7 disabled
-Again, using tolerant toposort, we can still process Items 3, 5, then 10 and then 12:
+Again, using tolerant toposort, we find we can still process Items 3, 5, then 10, and then 12:

 <img src="./doc/small.png" width="400">

 ```python
 data = {2: {2,11},
         9: {11, 8, 10},